 Since the budget was approved there have been significant changes to the financial environment.
-The impact of Covid-19 continues to be felt by the Council, both in supporting our citizens and our city, and in terms of the impact on Council finances, a similar response has been required to address the Ukrainian refugee situation with over 1,000 people being supported in the city since June 2022.
-The rising cost of energy will affect almost all of the Council's services during 2022/23 and the influence of increasing inflation that is at a 40-year high continues to affect the cost of goods and services to the Council.
+The impact of Covid-19 continues to be felt by the Council, both in supporting our citizens and our city, and in terms of the impact on Council finances, a similar response has been required to address the Ukrainian refugee situation with over 1,400 people being supported in the city since June 2022.
+The rising cost of energy will affect almost all the Council's services during 2022/23 and the influence of increasing inflation that remains close to a 40-year high continues to affect the cost of goods and services to the Council.

-The economic conditions in the country were extremely volatile through the second quarter, with a change of Prime Minister in early September, a mini-budget presented by the Chancellor on 23 September, that brought in the Energy Price Guarantee amongst many tax cutting initiatives, but was followed by an period of extreme financial turmoil.
-Financial markets reacted such that many of the initiatives announced in the mini-budget have subsequently been reversed by a new Chancellor.
-This leaves a shorter duration for the Energy Price Guarantee scheme but retains the National Insurance Contribution rate reduction that applies from November 2022.
+The economic conditions in the country were extremely volatile through the second quarter, with a change of Prime Minister in early September, a mini budget presented by the Chancellor on 23 September, that brought in the Energy Price Guarantee amongst many tax cutting initiatives but was followed by a period of extreme financial turmoil.
+Financial markets reacted such that many of the initiatives announced in the mini budget were subsequently reversed by a new Chancellor.
+That left a shorter duration for the Energy Price Guarantee scheme but retained the National Insurance Contribution rate reduction that applied from November 2022.